 5 Latino-ish Shows for Families

 If you want proof that America has moved beyond Leave It to Beaver, look at today's prime-time TV lineup.
 The success of shows such as Black-ish, Fresh Off the Boat, and Modern Family proves that diversity is more than a hook -- it's reality.
-Nowhere is this trend more evident than in a crop of shows that combine Latino characters, cultures, and generations for a mix that many of us can relate to.
+Nowhere is this trend more evident than in a crop of shows that combine Latinx characters, cultures, and generations for a mix that many of us can relate to.
 Sure, cultural stereotypes still persist, but the smart money is on shows that add a little bit of this and a little bit of that -- sort of like families.

 For a fun cultural fusion experience that's great for all kinds of kids, try these Latino-ish shows.
+And for more bilingual activities and celebrations of Latinx culture, visit the Hispanic Heritage Month resource library on Wide Open School.

 Nina's World, 3+